-Maintaining focus on personal priorities made me a better lawyer, says Terry Miller OBE
+Maintaining focus on personal priorities and authenticity made me a better lawyer, says Terry Miller OBE

 “My mom is a lawyer.
 When she gets home every night she says ‘Boy I’m so glad to be home’.”